YAP Extended Foster Care

 Re-entering foster care means DCS will assign a case manager to help create a case plan, arrange for services, and monitor progress.
 All services provided must complement the youth’s own efforts to become self-sufficient.
 Youth must work cooperatively with the case manager in order to benefit from services, which may include long-term case management and support, a monthly living stipend, and coordination of services.

-Youth may request re-entry by contacting the local Transitional Independent Living Program (after care) provider.
+Youth may request re-entry by contacting the local Transitional Independent Living Program (after care) provider (aka Successful Transition to Adulthood).
 The TILP contract provider will initially work with the youth to resolve immediate housing, mental health, employment or other crises, and to confirm the youth’s desire to return to DCS care.
 Once this is complete the TILP staff will contact DCS to arrange a meeting with the local Re-Entry coordinator to ensure a smooth transition back into care.

 If a youth changes his/her mind, and decides he/she does not wish to return to care, the youth may still receive assistance from the TILP provider, who will work with the youth to identify goals and arrange for supportive services.
 This type of assistance is available until the youth turns 21, on an as needed basis.
 Services provided must complement the youth’s own efforts to become self-sufficient.